Dan-kr/Stm32_RTOS_Temp_Humidity_HD44780U_HM10/README.md

 2. PlatformIO plugin for VS Code
 3. STM32F4 development board
 4. Debugging tool
+5. Linux OS
-5. toolchain-gccarmnoneeabi @ 1.120301.0 (12.3.1) (update platformio.ini if a different toolchain is used).
+6. toolchain-gccarmnoneeabi @ 1.120301.0 (12.3.1) (update platformio.ini if a different toolchain is used).